spidercousin/Project-2/README.md

 ## Data Model Optimization (25 Points)

-**Discuss the model optimization and evaluation process showing iteritive changes made to the model and the resulting changes in model performance by documenting it in either a CSV/Excel table or in the Python script itself.**
+**Discuss the model optimization and evaluation process showing iterative changes made to the model and the resulting changes in model performance by documenting it in either a CSV/Excel table or in the Python script itself.**
 - Data Collection Process
 - Data Cleanup Process
 - Data Exploration Process